adekunleadeyemi/Kubernetes/README.md

 - Ensure you have enabled registry credentials in minikube. this is to talk to your aws account.
 - Ensure that you have right access to AWS account.

-# Hello World Application
+# Introduction

-- Once the requirement has been met do the following
+- Once the basic requirement has been met do the following
+  - copy the files in the introduction directory to your local environment
+  - ensure that your minikube is running by doing "minikube status" and ensure that it is running
-  - kubectl apply -f deployment.yml
+  - Run "kubectl apply -f firstPod.yml"
-  - kubectl apply -f service.yml
+  - Run "kubectl apply -f firstService.yml"